dnstld/spa-starter-scss/README.md

-# SPA Starter
+# SPA Starter SCSS

-Single page application initial structure
+Single page application initial structure with SASS

 ## What I using?